jakebirkes/JS-Tricks/Breakup_with_jQuery.md

 ## `$('')`

-A person I spoke with made the argument jQuery is more "convenient" and brought up how to select an element.
+One conversation I had with someone made the argument jQuery is more "convenient" and brought up how to select an element.
 Well yes, that is more convenient than writing `document.querySelectorAll()` constantly, but do you know what you can do?

 ```js
 function $(selector, context) {